doanduyhai/killrvideo-java/README.md

 [here][issues] on GitHub.

 ## License
-Copyright 2017 David Gilardi, derived from original work by Duy Hai Doan
+Copyright 2018 David Gilardi, Cedrick Lunven, derived from original work by Duy Hai Doan

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.